 As in most deserts, silence and nothingness loom in the Negev, giving the impression of immobility.
 Closer inspection, however, reveals evidence of change.
 Boulders lie strewn along dry streams.
 Pockets of silt suspended in the waters of past floods are tucked up into little alcoves high along the canyon walls.
 Cobbles roll hidden in brown water that rumbles like the sound of bowling balls.
 The dry channels drain eastward to the Dead Sea, which sits like a sapphire in a setting rimmed by white salt and golden rock.

 As in most deserts, too, the Negev is seemingly lifeless.
 How can there be life in a place where only a few inches of rain fall each year?
 Yet, life abounds.
 Slender gazelles and ibex move easily across the steep slopes in search of precious growing grasses and the leaves of scattered shrubs.
 Hyraxes – rodents the size of a small dog – live in colonies sheltered by the big boulders along the dry streambeds.
 Migratory birds sweep across the sky on their way to Europe or Africa.
 And springs burst forth from the apparently unyielding rock, recalling the story of Moses who struck the rocks for water at Horeb told in Exodus.
 It is springs like these that create oasis, such as En-Gedi, where pink flowers of Persian cyclamen bloom among sheets of emerald-green moss.
 I taste the fresh, clear water, and I believe in miracles in the desert.

-This blog is an edited adaption from the essay, “In the Negev Desert” by Ellen Wold, in SueEllen Campbell et al., The Face of the Earth, University of California Press, 2011.
+Note: This blog is an edited adaption from the essay, “In the Negev Desert” by Ellen Wold, in SueEllen Campbell et al., The Face of the Earth, University of California Press, 2011.